 Physical, intellectual, social and emotional development of the individual.
 Patterns of behavior and modes of adjustment are presented in order to understand the process of adolescence.
-Prerequisite: PSYC111 [Fall, Spring] [3 credits]
+Prerequisite: PSYC111 [Fall, Spring] Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]